Text and images by Craig Smith

 With full length sinking lines a WF-8-S seemed optimal, a WF-7-S ok, and a WF-6-S harder to cast.
 Again this matches my experience with other rods in the past.
 The first 30 ft of a WF-8-S line weighs about the same as the first 30 feet of many integrated shooting taper lines so this is not really out of line.

 The rod handles heavy integrated shooting tapers well.
 The rod really responded well with a 24 or 30 foot 200 or 250 grain head line.
 I used the Teeny T-200, and Rio Avid 24 foot sink tip (older 200 grain or current 6/7 wt version).
-I also tested with Rio Outbound Short 6wt lines with different sink rates.
+I also tested the rod with Rio Outbound Short 6wt lines with different sink rates.
 These are also integrated shooting taper lines.
 The Outbound Short 30 foot head weight is actually about 3 line weights above the AFFTA standard so you don't want to go up a line size with a Rio Outbound Short line. just match the label on the box to the line rating on the rod.
-I had no problem launching 75 ft casts with these lines, but in my hands the rod does better in the shorter distances compared to something like a TFO Axiom II-x.
-I wasn't trying to cast any farther.
-Even casters with new to the sport can make longer casts with integrated shooting tapers than they usually can with standard weight forward lines.
+I had no problem launching 75 ft casts with these lines, but in my hands the rod is a bit weaker at longer distances compared to something like a TFO Axiom II-x.
+I wasn't trying to cast any farther than 75 feet.

 Some nits to pick (none of which would keep me from recommending the rod):